qdread/halvingfoodwaste/README.md

 # halvingfoodwaste
 Code and data to reproduce analysis in Read et al. 2019 article in Science of the Total Environment

 Read, Q. D., S. Brown, A. D. Cuéllar, S. M. Finn, J. A. Gephart, L. T. Marston, E. Meyer, K. A. Weitz, and M. K. Muth.
 2019.
-Assessing the environmental impacts of halving food loss and waste along the food supply chain. *Science of the Total Environment.* [https://doi.org/10.1016/j.scitotenv.2019.136255].
+Assessing the environmental impacts of halving food loss and waste along the food supply chain. *Science of the Total Environment.* https://doi.org/10.1016/j.scitotenv.2019.136255.

 ## Contents

 This repository contains all data and code required to reproduce the analyses in the article published in *Science of the Total Environment*, excluding some initial data-cleaning steps.

 It includes a modified version of the USEEIO model, version 1.1.
 Active development of USEEIO has moved to the [useeior](https://github.com/USEPA/useeior/) package.
-The
+The included version of USEEIO was modified from [this release](https://github.com/USEPA/USEEIO/releases/tag/v0.2-alpha).

 ## Instructions